Siskiyou’s Stretch of the Pacific Crest Trail

 City of Mount Shasta

 No other mountain dominates the Pacific Crest Trail the way Mount Shasta does, so it’s no surprise that the city of Mount Shasta was proudly named the first official “Trail Town” of the Pacific Crest Trail.
-It was officially announced in 2018 as part of the commemoration of the 50th anniversary of the National Trails System Act and there’s typically a celebration in July.
-But even outside the celebration, as an official trail town, you can imagine how much the city of Mount Shasta loves its hikers!
+With so much outdoor recreation and nearby hiking, you can imagine how much the city of Mount Shasta loves its visiting hikers!

 Etna

 A few day hike from Mount Shasta, the charming town of Etna, population 700, has been called “the friendliest town on the trail.”
-It’s situated in the valley below Etna Summit and offers not one but TWO local breweries – including the Etna Brewing Company (one of the oldest in California!).
-The tiny town is also home to the Denny Bar Co. – the only craft distillery-restaurant between Sacramento and Oregon.
+It’s situated in the valley below Etna Summit and is home to Etna Brewing Company (one of the oldest breweries in California!).
+The tiny town is also home to the Denny Bar Co. – a craft distillery-restaurant.

 The local post office is known to bring in an extra dumpster during PCT “hiker season” and the local high school art students design the town’s annual trail patch.
 It’s not unusual to see backpacks lining Main Street, or locals giving rides to hikers to and from Etna Summit.
-The lovely Alderbrook Manor in town maintains an official “Hiker’s Hut” and the Collier Hotel and Etna Motel are quaint and comfortable options right in town.
+The lovely Collier Hotel and Etna Motels are quaint and comfortable options right in town, and there are a number of vacation rentals in town as well.

 Seiad Valley